pete-wildberger/Calculator/README.md

 # Weekend Calculator Challenge #
+Pro Mode Complete

-A calculator that can calculate that can compute in many ways"
+A calculator that can calculate that can compute in many ways.
 * Addition
 * Subtraction
 * Multiplication